 We currently work directly with Vend and Shopify POS.
 If you use either of these, please read our separate guide to understand how to redeem gift cards inside your POS terminal.
-We have upcoming support for Square POS later in 2020.
+We have upcoming support for Square POS in early 2021.

 We are happy to consider working with any POS vendor, so please get in touch with us at firstname.lastname@example.org if you are either POS vendor or a customer of ours who wants us to integrate with their terminal.
 If we get enough interest AND it is technically possible to integrate Gift Up! to the POS system, we will consider it.

 How to accept Gift Up! gift cards in all other POS terminals

 The key to our universal approach is that your POS terminal needs to have the functionality to create discount codes, or better yet, have a basic gift card functionality built-in.
 This is sometimes called a Stored-Value mechanism.
 If you can't create either a discount code or a gift card in your POS terminal, then there is no way to accept Gift Up! gift cards in your terminal and you will have to use our web/mobile app to accept gift cards in person.